peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Returns:</b>

 A string with the converted version of the file name.
 Among other things, encoded words under RFC 2047 are decoded (since they occur so frequently in Content-Disposition filenames); the value is decoded under RFC 2231 if possible; characters unsuitable for use in a filename (including the directory separators slash and backslash) are replaced with underscores; and the filename is truncated if it would otherwise be too long.
-Returns an empty string if  <i>str</i>
+The returned string will be in normalization form C. Returns an empty string if <i>str</i>
  is null.

 ### Parse